Musa Qazimi: Alliance with Essad Pasha Toptani

 They found an ally in Essad Pasha Toptani, a powerful Albanian warlord from the illustrious Toptani family who had become famous for his role in the defense of Shkodra.
 Essad Pasha became the head of the emerging Republic of Central Albania.
 The Kingdom of Serbia also agreed to support Essad Pasha's government financially, and even with military force if needed.
 In exchange, Essad Pasha agreed to neutralize a large group of about 20,000 kachaks led by Albanian nationalist Isa Boletini from Kosovo and Macedonia.
-They were led by Isa Boletini and supported by Ismail Qemali and his Provisional Government of Albania.
+They were led by Isa Boletini and supported by Kemal and his Provisional Government of Albania.
 Essad Pasha agreed to help the Kingdom of Serbia acquire part of the coastal areas north of Black Drin.

 Qazimi strongly sympathized with Essad Pasha's desire to have a Muslim, rather than Christian, prince ruling Albania., and he became an ally of Essad Pasha's faction.
 When Essad Pasha captured Tirana, he threw out Refik Toptani, the previous prefect of the region, and installed Qazimi in his place.

 However, when Essad Pasha lost the allegiance of the Muslim clerical and land-owning class when he began to reconcile with the newly established "heathen" Prince Wied; Musa Qazimi thus became Essad Pasha's enemy.
 Essad Pasha thus played a role in the psychological preparation of the following uprising in which Musa Qazimi would come to play a critical role.

 Role in Revolt of Haxhi Qamili

 Defection

-On May 17, 1914, a revolt broke out in the countryside nearby Tirana, led by the charismatic sheikh Haxhi Qamili and a group of other Muslim clerics.
+On 17 May 1914, a revolt broke out in the countryside nearby Tirana, led by the charismatic sheikh Haxhi Qamili and a group of other Muslim clerics.
 The rebels fought under the Ottoman flag and opposed the rule of Prince Weid, who was both a Christian and a foreigner.
 They opposed the separation of Albania from the Ottoman Empire.
 The motto of the rebels was "Duam, duam Babën-- Turqinë!"
 (We want, we want our father—Turkey) and they raised the flag of the Ottoman Empire and restored Ottoman Turkish as the national language.

 When the rebels entered Tirana, Musa Qazimi joined them, and raised the Ottoman flag over the city.
 Qazimi joined the rebels and publicly demanded the eviction of Prince Wied from the throne.